kaankoca-debug/kaankoca-debug.github.io/Big_Ideas.md

 ## [Swift Burger Cafe:]()

 **Collaboration:**
-I worked on this project by myself and did not collaborate with anyone again.
-Doing it alone helped me focus better.
+I worked on this project **by myself** and did not collaborate with anyone again.
+Doing it alone helped me **focus better**.
 I practiced writing code that calculates totals for different items.
-This project helped me feel more confident making a program including processes, on my own.
+This project helped me **feel more confident** making a program including processes, on my own.

 **Program Function and Purpose:**
-The program calculates the total price for drinks, potatoes, and hamburgers.
+The program **calculates the total price for drinks, potatoes, and hamburgers**.
 The number of each item and their prices are written in the code.
-Its purpose is to show how code can do math and display a summary of an order clearly.
+Its purpose is to show how code can do math and **display a summary** of an order clearly.

 **Program Design and Development:**
-I made the program by giving some price values for drinks, potatoes, and hamburgers in the code.
-I calculated the total price and printed all the details onto the screen.
+I made the program by **giving some price values for drinks, potatoes, and hamburgers** in the code.
+I **calculated the total price** and **printed all** the details onto the screen.
 The math was a little tricky because of the symbols, but it helped me practice using numbers and variables in a program.

 **Identifying and Correcting Errors:**
-I didn’t have any errors.
-The calculations were a bit tricky because of some symbols being different in code, but I checked the math and output to make sure the totals were correct.
-Testing the program confirmed that all numbers and calculations worked correctly.
+I **didn’t have any errors**.
+The calculations were a bit tricky because of some symbols being different in code, but I checked the math and output to make sure the totals were correct. **Testing** the program **confirmed** that all numbers and calculations **worked correctly**.

 <br>

 ## [Swift Calculator:]()

 **Collaboration:**
-I created this program with a friend.
-We both wrote the code but I focused on the number calculations while she helped with organizing parts of the program.
-Working together made it easier and quicker to finish the project.
+I created this program **with a friend**.
+We **both wrote the code** but **I focused on** the number **calculations** while **she** helped with **organizing parts of the program**.
+Working together made it **easier and quicker to finish the project**.
 We also improved on teamwork.

 **Program Function and Purpose:**
-The program is just a simple calculator that gets two numbers from the user and makes the process from the button pressed.
-There are buttons to add, subtract, multiply, or divide.
+The program is just a **simple calculator** that **gets two numbers from the user** and **makes** the **process from the buttons pressed**.
+There are **buttons to add, subtract, multiply, or divide**.
 When a button of these processes is pressed, the result appears on the bottom of the screen.
 It aims to let users do simple calculations quickly.

 **Program Design and Development:**
-I made 2 textboxes for 2 numbers and made 4 buttons for each operation.
-The hardest part was putting the text boxes in the right place.
+I made **2 textboxes for 2 numbers** and made **4 buttons for each operation**.
+The **hardest part** was putting the **text boxes** in the right place.
 We both worked on the code, and the math operations.
 So the result was correct.

 **Identifying and Correcting Errors:**
-We had some trouble placing the input boxes correctly.
-After testing, we fixed the layout and checked the math.
+We had some **trouble placing the input boxes correctly**.
+After **testing, we fixed the layout** and checked the math.
 Once everything was in the right place, the calculator worked and gave correct results for all four operations.

 <br>

 ## [Swift Profile:]()
 **Collaboration:**
-I did this project with a partner but we both did our own profiles and asked questions when we got stuck at a part.
+I did this project **with a partner** but **we both did our own profiles** and asked questions when we got stuck at a part.
 It was pretty easy, just drawing an image.
-With this project I learned to work with a partner on two separate projects.
+With this project I learned to **work with a partner on two separate projects**.

 **Program Function and Purpose:**
 I used Swift Playground to draw my profile with codes.
-I used basic codes for shapes like rounded rectangles, circles, ellipses and normal rectangles.
-I used an image from the library for the first time which was interesting.
+I used **basic codes for shapes like rounded rectangles, circles, ellipses and normal rectangles**.
+I used an **image from the library** for the first time which was interesting.

 **Program Design and Development:**
-I created my program by arranging the shapes I drew on the screen to create my profile correctly.
+I created my program by **arranging the shapes** I drew on the screen to create my profile correctly.
 I put the shapes into different locations and positions.
-The project was not hard and it helped me practice using Swift’s shape codes.
+The **project was not hard** and it helped me practice using Swift’s shape codes.

 **Identifying and Correcting Errors:**
-I did not have any major errors.
-I checked the placement of shapes to make sure the drawing looked correct.
+I **did not have any major errors**.
+I **checked the placement of shapes** to make sure the drawing looked correct.
 Testing helped me confirm that all shapes appeared where I wanted, and the final picture showed my self profile accurately.

 <br>

 ## [Swift Clock:]()
 **Collaboration:**
-We worked on this project with a total of 4 people.
-We didn’t know anything about creating a clock from coding so we all worked together on the same thing.
-We all tried to make the program and everyone had a different idea which was a bit frustrating.
-Working with a group made things really quicker and helped all of us to understand the topic very well.
+We worked on this project with a **total of 4 people**.
+We didn’t know anything about creating a clock from coding so we **all worked together on the same thing**.
+We all tried to make the program and everyone had a **different idea** which was a **bit frustrating**.
+Working with a **group made things really quicker** and helped all of us to understand the topic very well.

 **Program Function and Purpose:**
-This program is a very simple clock application.
-When the screen is tapped by the user, the minute changes by +1, and the hour changes after 60 minutes.
-There are four buttons in total: -hour, +hour, -minute, +minute, which helps the user create the time he/she wants to see.
+This program is a very **simple clock application**.
+When the **screen is tapped** by the user, the **minute** changes by **+1**, and the **hour changes after 60 minutes**.
+There are four **buttons** in total: **-hour, +hour, -minute, +minute**, which helps the user create the time he/she wants to see.

 **Program Design and Development:**
 I worked on the clock’s basic functions with a friend.
-We used variables to track the time and calculated degrees for the hands.
-The degrees and variables were tricky, but we organized the steps carefully.
+We **used variables to track the time and calculated degrees for the hands**.
+The degrees and variables were tricky, but we **organized the steps carefully**.
 The other friends added buttons for changing hours and minutes.

 **Identifying and Correcting Errors:**
-The variables and degree calculations were challenging at first.
-We tested the program to make sure the hands moved correctly and the buttons updated the time as expected.
+The **variables and degree calculations were challenging** at first.
+We **tested the program to make sure the hands moved correctly** and the **buttons updated the time as expected**.
 After checking and adjusting, the clock worked properly and all functions displayed the correct time.

 <br>

 ## [Swift Ben-Ten Watch:]()
 **Collaboration:**
-I worked on this project with a partner.
-I focused on the Ben 10 style and the style change, while my friend created the gear style.
-Working together let us combine our skills to make the watch interactive to the user and visually interesting.
+I worked on this project **with a partner**. **I** focused on the **Ben 10 style and the style change**, while **my friend** created the **gear style**.
+Working together let us **combine our skills** to make the watch interactive to the user and visually interesting.

 **Program Function and Purpose:**
-The program is a watch that shows the time with AM/PM at the bottom.
-When the screen is tapped, the watch switches between the Ben 10 style and the gear style.
+The program is a **watch that shows the time with AM/PM** at the bottom.
+When the **screen is tapped  the minute increases by 1**, when a **button is pressed the watch switches** between the **Ben 10** style and the **gear style**.
 The purpose of the program is to interest the user by adding cool visuals and a great transition between the watch styles.

 **Program Design and Development:**
-I designed the Ben 10 style and added the tap logic to the button at the top right.
-My friend created the gear style with rotating gears and a new background.
-Managing the style change was actually very difficult, because it was our idea to do it with my friend but we had no idea of what to do.
+I **designed the Ben 10 style** and **added the tap logic to a button** at the top right.
+My friend created the **gear style** with **rotating gears** and a new background.
+Managing the **style change** was actually very **difficult**, because it was our idea to do it with my friend but we had no idea of what to do.

 **Identifying and Correcting Errors:**
-Changing the watch style was tricky and needed lots and lots of testing.
-We checked the tap correctly, switched styles and that the time remained visible.
+**Changing the watch style was tricky** and needed lots and lots of testing.
+We **checked the tap correctly**, switched styles and that the time remained visible.
 After many adjustments, the watch worked perfectly, and both the Ben 10 and gear styles got shown correctly.

 <br>